 (i) a copy of the removal directions and the decision to which the application relates; and

-(ii) any document served with the removal directions including any document which contains the UK Border Agency’s factual summary of the case; and
+(ii) any document served with the removal directions including any document which contains the UKVI’s factual summary of the case; and

-(c) contain or be accompanied by the detailed statement of the claimant’s grounds for bringing the claim for judicial review; or
+(c) contain or be accompanied by a clear and concise statement of the claimant’s grounds for bringing the claim for judicial review; and

-(d) if the claimant is unable to comply with paragraph (b) or (c), contain or be accompanied by a statement of the reasons why.
+If the claimant is unable to comply with paragraph (b) or (c) or (d) above the Claim Form must contain or be accompanied by a statement of the reasons why.

-(2) The claimant must, immediately upon issue of the claim, send copies of the issued claim form and accompanying documents to the address specified by the UK Border Agency.
+(2) The claimant must, immediately upon issue of the claim, send copies of the issued Claim Form and accompanying documents to the address specified by the UKVI .

-(Rule 54.7 also requires the defendant to be served with the claim form within 7 days of the date of issue.
-Rule 6.10 provides that service on a Government Department must be effected on the solicitor acting for that Department, which in the case of the UK Border Agency is the Treasury Solicitor.
-The address for the Treasury Solicitor may be found in the Annex to Part 66 of these Rules.)
+(Rule 54.7 also requires the defendant to be served with the Claim Form within 7 days of the date of issue.
+Rule 6.10 provides that service on a Government Department must be effected on the solicitor acting for that Department, which in the case of the UKVI is the Government Legal Department (“GLD”).
+The address for GLD may be found in the Annex to Part 66 of these Rules.)

-18.3 Where the claimant has not complied with paragraph 18.2(1)(b) or (c) and has provided reasons why he is unable to comply, and the court has issued the claim form, the Administrative Court—
+17.3 Where the claimant has not complied with paragraph 17.2(1)(b) or (c) or (d) but has provided reasons why he is unable to comply, and the court has issued the Claim Form, the Administrative Court—

 (a) will refer the matter to a Judge for consideration as soon as practicable; and

 (b) will notify the parties that it has done so.